 Airport Facilities and Lounges

-- There's a range of restaurants, including a food court in the domestic departures section.
+- There's a range of restaurants, including a food court in the domestic departures area.

 - Air India and Jet Airways provide passenger lounges.

-- Travel Food Services operates a Travel Club lounge in both the domestic and international departures areas of Terminal 2.
+- There are Travel Club lounges in both the domestic and international departures areas of Terminal 2.
 The international lounge is open 24 hours a day, while the domestic lounge is open from 4.00 a.m. until 9.00 p.m.
 Alcohol is not available in the domestic lounge.
 These lounges can be accessed by selected airline passengers, Priority Pass holders, holders of certain credit cards, and passengers who pay to enter.
-The cost is 1,500 rupees plus tax for the international lounge (3 hours usage) and 700 rupees plus tax for the domestic lounge (2 hours usage).

 - 12 new retiring rooms opened on the mezzanine floor of the airport terminal, accessible through the arrivals area, in early 2016.
 Passengers must make bookings in person at the Airport Manager's office on the departures level, accessible through Gate 3C, or by sending a fax to +91 (033) 25118877.
 Expect to pay 1,000 rupees for a bed (twin sharing) in a double room or 700 rupees in a dorm room.